Kristi-Short/DICE3020/README.md

 last meal before his crucifiction.
 The idea was for it represent _Holy Communion_

 ### The Rhetoric of The Final Supper
+Digital Technology haschanged the look and meaning of _The Last Supper_ and people of Christian Faith have been able to make changed as they see approprate with time.
+The simple fact that we can break down pieces of the painting and zoom in on every little paint stroke makes this art piece almost like evidence of a crime sceen.
+The meanings of small things such as drink ware, characters position, and even background area.